TAO_MRI

 4. Expansion stages of the prototype with interaction concept

-• Picking a complex task
+- Picking a complex task

-The users should be able to assign a complex task to the robot, which consists of several simple sequential operations that are executed independently by the robot.||
+The users should be able to assign a complex task to the robot, which consists of several simple sequential operations that are executed independently by the robot.|| - Programming of case distinctions

-Users should be able to teach the robot different sensor-based reaction patterns for different situations.
+Users should be able to teach the robot different sensor-based reaction patterns for different situations. - Programming repetitions

-Users should be able to instruct the robot to repeat one or more simple or complex operations.
+Users should be able to instruct the robot to repeat one or more simple or complex operations. - Modification of the program

-Users should be able to interactively change or correct an already created program.
+Users should be able to interactively change or correct an already created program. - Calling subprograms

 Users should be able to reuse already created program parts (subprograms) in a complete program without having to recreate the subprograms.